 SW-Solution GmbH is a company based in Berne, Switzerland, which specializes in the development of individual software in the corporate sector.
 In the future, it would also like to develop standard software for various industries for the automation of business processes and distribute it worldwide.

-For the first product, a software for enterprise event management, SW-Solution GmbH needs CHF 250,000 for the development and distribution of the software and is looking for investors/funders on the crowdfunding platform www.swisslend.ch.
+For the first product, a software for enterprise event management, SW-Solution GmbH needs CHF 250'000 for development and distribution of the software.
+It is looking for investors/donors on the crowdfunding platform www.swisslend.ch.

 The conditions are as follows: